Nick Partridge

-Sir Nicholas Wyndham Partridge, OBE (born August 1955), is a British health advocate and public policy leader, best known for his work in HIV/AIDS awareness and for his leadership of the Terrence Higgins Trust, the United Kingdom’s leading HIV and sexual health charity, where he served as chief executive from 1991 to 2013.
+Sir Nicholas Wyndham Partridge, OBE (born August 1955), is a British health advocate and public policy leader, best known for his work in HIV/AIDS awareness and for his leadership of the Terrence Higgins Trust, the United Kingdom’s leading HIV and sexual health charity, where he was chief executive from 1991 to 2013.

 Early life and education

 Partridge was born in Rickmansworth to Miles and Patricia Partridge.
 He attended West Somerset School in Minehead.
 He studied international relations at Keele University and graduated with a Bachelor of Arts (BA) degree in 1978.

 Activism

 Partridge joined the Terrence Higgins Trust in 1985 as the office manager, one of only two full-time paid posts, and became its chief executive in 1991, a role he held for over two decades.
 Under his leadership, the trust expanded significantly, becoming a national leader in sexual health services, education, advocacy, and policy development.
 He was instrumental in shifting public attitudes toward HIV and improving services for those affected.

 Beyond the Terrence Higgins Trust, Partridge held several influential roles in healthcare governance and research: